Frank Brimsek

-Francis Charles "Mr. Zero" Brimsek (September 26, 1913 - November 11, 1998) was an American professional ice hockey goaltender who played ten seasons in the National Hockey League (NHL) for the Boston Bruins and Chicago Black Hawks.
-He won the Calder Memorial Trophy as a rookie, and the Vezina Trophy twice, and he was named to the NHL All-Star team eight times (twice on the First Team and six times on the Second Team).
+Francis Charles "Mr. Zero" Brimsek (September 26, 1913 - November 11, 1998) was an American professional ice hockey player.
+He was a goaltender for ten seasons in the National Hockey League (NHL) for the Boston Bruins and Chicago Black Hawks.
+He won the Calder Memorial Trophy as a rookie and the Vezina Trophy twice, and he was named to the NHL All-Star team eight times (twice on the First Team and six times on the Second Team).
 He was also a member of two Stanley Cup championships (1939 and 1941).
 At the time of his retirement in 1950, he held the records for most wins and shutouts recorded by an American goaltender; these records stood for 54 years and 61 years respectively.
-In 1966, he was inducted into the Hockey Hall of Fame, the first American goalie to be inducted; and in 1973, he was part of the inaugural class of the United States Hockey Hall of Fame.
-In 1998, Brimsek was ranked number 67 on The Hockey News list of the 100 Greatest Hockey Players, the highest ranked American goaltender.
+In 1966, he was inducted into the Hockey Hall of Fame, the first American goalie to be inducted and in 1973, he was part of the inaugural class of the United States Hockey Hall of Fame.
+In 1998, Brimsek was ranked 67 on The Hockey News list of the 100 Greatest Hockey Players, the highest ranked American goaltender.

 Background

-Brimsek was born in Eveleth, Minnesota on September 26, 1913.
+Brimsek was born in Eveleth, Minnesota, on September 26, 1913.
 His parents were of Slovene descent.
 The town of Eveleth produced at that time four other hockey players who would play in the National Hockey League (NHL): Mike Karakas, Sam LoPresti, Al Suomi and John Mariucci.
 Brimsek and Karakas played on the same baseball team in high school.
 Brimsek first started playing hockey when his brother, John, the second-string goalie on the Eveleth High School team, switched to defense, and Frank replaced him in the net.
 Soon, Brimsek found himself spending most of his spare time playing hockey.
 Unlike most of his friends who wanted to be high-scoring forwards, Brimsek never showed any desire to play any other position than goalie.
 Just before every winter, Brimsek and his friends would get on a dry lot and they would practice shooting at him.
 After graduating from high school, Brimsek played for the St. Cloud State Teachers College hockey team.
 He also graduated from college with a machine shop student's degree.